Conus urashimanus

 Conus urashimanus, common name the Urashima cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.
+The connection to Urashima Taro is not evident.

 These snails are predatory and venomous.
-They are capable of "stinging" humans.
+They are capable of stinging humans.

 Description

 The size of the shell varies between 35 mm and 80 mm.